DianaTaim/pet_projects_eng/readme.md

-Answer: To my mind we could put in all names of the files into list like: filenames = [‘data_000000000001.csv’, ‘data_000000000002.csv’ ... ] Then we can use  “for”, also inside the same looping we can use function “concat’ for merging all dataset in one, if they are equal for x in filenames(): df = pd.read_csv(x)
+Answer: To my mind we could put in all names of the files into list like: filenames = [‘data_000000000001.csv’, ‘data_000000000002.csv’ ... ] Then we can use  “for”, after it we can use function “concat’ for merging all dataset in one, if they are equal for x in filenames(): df = pd.read_csv(x)